nfredmond/DOT-Dashboard/public/docs/user-manual.md

 1. Navigate to the application URL provided by your organization
 2. Enter your username and password
 3. Click "Log in" to access the system

+## User Experience Features

+### Onboarding for New Users

+When logging into the application for the first time, you will be presented with an onboarding dialog that walks you through the core workflow:

+1. **Welcome**: An introduction to the Transportation Planning Manager platform
+2. **Projects**: Learn about creating transportation projects
+3. **Scenarios**: Understand how to generate alternative scenarios for projects
+4. **Scoring**: Discover how to score and prioritize projects
+5. **Getting Started**: Options to create your first project or explore on your own

+The onboarding dialog will only appear on your first visit.
+You can dismiss it at any time by clicking "Don't show this again" or by closing the dialog.

+### Empty State Guidance

+When you don't have data in certain areas of the application, you'll see helpful empty state displays:

+- **Projects**: When no projects exist, you'll see guidance on creating your first project
+- **Scenarios**: If you have projects but no scenarios, you'll be prompted to create scenarios
+- **Project Scoring**: Without scoring criteria or projects, you'll receive information on how to set these up

+Each empty state includes:
+- An explanation of what the feature does
+- Why no data is currently visible
+- Clear buttons to take the next appropriate action
+- Contextual guidance based on your role and current progress

+### Demo Mode vs. Regular Usage

+- **Demo Mode**: When using the application with demo credentials (`admin@example.com` / `password`), you'll see pre-populated sample data
+- **Regular Mode**: When using your actual account, you'll start with empty states and build up your data through normal use

 ## Getting Started